mariusrubo/ScirraConstruct-Examples/README.md

 The game tries to show basic concepts in the field physics in a fun way.
 Players move around in interactive 2D environments where abstract concepts are continously displayed (e.g. as arrows).
 Players are prompted to investigate certain relations between these concepts as they play, and to then answer multiple-choice questions to check on their progress.

 Note that the entire text in this game is in German.
 I thank the "MFG Stiftung Baden-Württemberg" for their support in developing this project.
-Note that it requires a paid version of Construct 2 or Construct 3 to open as a developer.

 Note: Chapter 4 currently does not start under Java 8.

 <img src="https://github.com/mariusrubo/ScirraConstruct-Examples/blob/master/physics_learning_game_screenshots.jpg" width="724" height="180">